andreatramacere/jetset/doc/new_release.rst

 Introduction of depending pars
 -----------------------------------
+Model parameters can be linked via functional dependence.
-See this section of the user guide  :ref:`depending_parameters_guide`
+See this section of the user guide  :ref:`depending_parameters`

 Temporal Evolution
 -----------------------------------
-Th python interface to perform self-consistent temporal evolution of leptonic emitters under acceleration and cooling has been added
+The python interface to perform self-consistent temporal evolution of leptonic emitters under acceleration and cooling has been added.
 See this section of the user guide  :ref:`temp_ev`

 Hadronic pp emission
 -----------------------------------
-Th python interface to perform self-consistent temporal evolution of leptonic emitters under acceleration and cooling has been added
+The python interface to perform self-consistent temporal evolution of leptonic emitters under acceleration and cooling has been added.
 See this section of the user guide  :ref:`hadronic_pp_jet_guide`

 Theoretical background for SSC model
 ------------------------------------
-Th python interface to perform self-consistent temporal evolution of leptonic emitters under acceleration and cooling has been added
+A detailed explanation of the theoretical background for SSC/EC model has been added.
 See this section of the user guide  :ref:`ssc_th_bkg`